-The most recent papers from this work are Non-Finite-State Computation in a Human Social System (arXiv, submitted), Bootstrap Methods for the Empirical Study of Decision-Making and Information Flows in Social Systems (Entropy), Effective Theories of Circuits and Automata (Chaos), and Evidence of Strategic Periodicities in Collective Conflict Dynamics (J. Roy.
+Recent papers from work with a wide network of collaborators includes a study of Wikipedia, Collective Phenomena and Non-Finite State Computation in a Human Social System (PLoS ONE), of the Dynamical Structure of a Traditional Amazonian Social Network, new techniques for Bootstrap Methods for the Empirical Study of Decision-Making and Information Flows in Social Systems (Entropy), new theory for Effective Theories of Circuits and Automata (Chaos), and the discovery of cognitively-driven timescales of conflict in animal societies Evidence of Strategic Periodicities in Collective Conflict Dynamics (J. Roy.
 Soc.
 Interface).

 I have a number of illustrious colleagues!